edgelesssys/constellation/docs/versioned_docs/version-2.14/getting-started/install.md

 * Your machine is running Linux or macOS
 * You have admin rights on your machine
 * [kubectl](https://kubernetes.io/docs/tasks/tools/) is installed
-* Your CSP is Microsoft Azure, Google Cloud Platform (GCP), or Amazon Web Services (AWS)
+* Your CSP is Amazon Web Services (AWS), Microsoft Azure, or Google Cloud Platform (GCP)

 ## Install the Constellation CLI